bendahmanmeryem1-lab/air_quality/README.md

 ### Most Important Features

-Feature selection (RFE) and XGBoost importance analyses consistently identified the following predictors as dominant:
+Feature selection (RFE) and model importance analyses consistently identified the following predictors as dominant:

 * **Nitrogen dioxide (NO₂) variables:** the most influential group, reflecting strong links between combustion emissions and PM2.5 formation.
 * **Sulphur dioxide (SO₂) columns:** secondary but significant drivers, likely tied to industrial and traffic sources.